tyler-smith/snowglobe/spec/snowglobe.md

 - A transaction has incoming edges from each parent transaction.
 - A block has an incoming edge from its parent block and has an incoming edge from each transaction committed to by the block.

+## Conflict Sets

+Every transaction in block exists in a conflict set based on points of mutex exclusion.
+These points are as follows:

+- A transaction's conflict set is the set of all other transactions spending the same UTXOs.
+- A block's conflict set is the set of all other blocks at the same height, committing to the same transactions, or committing to conflicting transactions.

+Resolving a conflict set is the process of finalizing acceptance of 1 item, implicitly rejecting all the others.

 ## Sampling Loop